hiteshgarg002/Snapbook/README.md

 # Snapbook
 Snapbook is an android application built with Kotlin and Java that combines the features of Instagram and OLX.
+It works like Instagram with all basic features.
+It has a Selling and Buying hub where a user can buy products as well as sell them.
+Also the user can share that product on its news feed so that people can review it.

 # Screenshots